EcoCamp

 Your room is a geodesic dome, inspired by the circular dwellings of the region’s native Alacalufe people.

-There are 13 standard tents, 16 Suite Domes and four Superior Domes.
+There are 13 Standard Domes, 16 Suite Domes and four Superior Domes.
 This small number of tents not only limits environmental impact, but creates an intimate feel - far from the overcrowded atmosphere in the rest of the park’s campsites.

-Standard Tents come with composting loos and are well spaced out over open ground so that you have plenty of privacy.
+Standard Domes are well spaced out over open ground so that you have plenty of privacy.
 They’re connected by wooden walkways to both the dining room tent and the shared bathroom block.
 Inside, they are spacious and tall enough so that you can stand comfortably: 2m high, and 4m in diameter.
 There are wooden floors with sheepskin rugs, and sturdy wooden beds with lots of warm linen: fleece sheets and feather duvets keep you snug, despite the lack of heating.
 But as with normal camping, you’re still exposed to the elements.

 The bathroom block is divided into male and female communal areas, where there are hot showers and flushing toilets.
 Environmental credentials are impeccable: no fossil fuels are used to heat the water, and the block uses an ecological waste management system.